MegapolisPlayer/MegapolisPlayer/README.md

 *STBIWrap* - a STB Image wrapper for GLFW and CountryFramework

+*Cominplat* - a common base platform for interpreters

 ## Small Projects (not really updated but supported)

 CppUtils - utilities for C++ to provide some very basic functionality